ntpz870817/Chamaeleo/docs/contributor_manual.md

 ---

 # Read Before You Want to Make a Contribution
-**Chamaeleo** is currently the only library focused on the coding and decoding methods for DNA storage.
+**Chamaeleo** is currently the only collection focused on different codec methods for DNA storage.
-We hope to provide a readable, robust and high-performance learning and use framework for researchers and engineers.
+We hope to provide a readable, robust and high-performance learning and useful framework for researchers and engineers.
-We very much welcome your participation and dedicate our strength to this community.
+We welcome your participation and dedicate strength to this community.

 ## Language in USE
 We use **Python3.5** to develop the kit.